dgcfung/js-events-lesson/readme.md

 You'll often use this method when you have _anchors_ or _submit buttons_ on a page that you want to provide with some JavaScript functionality, instead of having them take you to another page.

+## You Do: Traffic Light and DOTS: The Game

+1. In the traffic light directory, implement the JavaScript required to get the traffic light to illuminate the correct light when the corresponding button is pressed. **Note**: Only one light should be on at a time!

+2. Visit this [repository](https://git.generalassemb.ly/sei-nyc-oasis/event-listener-demo) and follow the instructions.

 ### Key Events (If time permits)

 Let's explore some other events.